7+1 Commandments for Writing Irresistible Marketing Hooks

 Commandment 5: Make it effortless

-Commandment 6: Link up with the giants
+Commandment 6: Ride the giants

 Commandment 7: Highlight benefits

-+1: Remember the visuals
++1: Don’t forget the visuals

-That’s why the best marketing hooks don’t just stop the scroll.
+The best marketing hooks don’t just stop the scroll.
 They encourage further engagement from the target audience.

 And to achieve both, marketers don’t have much time.